emissary-ingress/emissary/docs/howtos/istio.md

    }
    ```

-   While you may not be able to tell, Ambassador received the above request and forwarded it on to the quote service where the `istio-proxy` intercepted it and forwarded it on to the application.
+   While the majority of the work being done is transparent to the user, you have successfully sent a request to Ambassador which routed it to the quote service in the default namespace.
+It was then intercepted by the `istio-proxy` which authenticated the request from Ambassador and exported various metrics and finally forwarded it on to the  quote service.

-## Mutual TLS (mTLS)
+## Enforcing Authentication Between Containers

 Istio defaults to PERMISSIVE mTLS that does not require authentication between containers in the cluster.
 Configuring STRICT mTLS will require all connections within the cluster be encrypted.
-We have already staged Ambassador with the necessary TLS certificates to support this during [installation](#install-ambassador).

 1. Configure Istio in [STRICT mTLS](https://istio.io/docs/tasks/security/authentication/authn-policy/#globally-enabling-istio-mutual-tls-in-strict-mode) mode.